electrotiti/tlassets-bundle/README.md

 ## How it works ?
 __1:/__ In your Twig template, use the tags "style" and "js" to give assets source path and optional filters

-__2:/__ The command "tlassets:dump", search on all Twig template with these tags and create a Json buffer file in cache that describe where is the source path, the destination filename and some others options
+__2:/__ The command "tlassets:dump", search all Twig template with these tags and create a Json buffer file in cache that describe the location of source path, the destination filename and some others options

 __3:/__ The command "tlassets:compile" read the buffer files previously created and compile the final assets with GULP

-The goal of these two steps (and not one step like assetic does), is to only compile your assets without parsing all your Twig template when you just modify your assets file.
+The goal of these two steps (and not one step like assetic does), is to compile only your assets without parsing all your Twig template when you just modify your assets file.

 ## Prerequisites